jonlpersson/ed-latimore/site/_posts/2021-05-26-5-life-changing-lessons-i-learned-growing-up-in-the-projects.md

 How does that help me now?
 I internalized something at a very young age: **nothing is ever safe.**

-People will rob or try to hurt you, even if you didn’t think they ever would.
+People will rob or try to hurt you, even if you never thought they would.

 It teaches you to value everything you have and take extra care to protect the things you love the most.